Software's Code ProblemThe industry's mystique is misguided.

 - Principles of High-Value Software Testing Tests secure the value that software creates.
 Here are practical principles for getting the most from them.

-- Event Emitters in TypeScript Statically-typed event emitters simplify event-based programming by explicitly declaring the events to be handled.
-Here's how to use TypeScript to take advantage.
+- Event Emitters in TypeScript TypeScript enables safer, more maintainable event emitters.
+Here's how to add type safety to the pattern you know and love.

 - The Model and its Limits No matter how convenient or apparently complete, every model has its limits.